perfettiful/repo-setup/README.md

 # repo-setup
-PRactice for setting up a group project on Github
+Practice for setting up a group project on Github